wbbradley/ace/README.md

   - [ ] avl tree / red-black tree
 - [ ] decide on `with` (Python) / `using`(`dispose`) (C#) / 'defer' (Golang) style syntax for deterministic destruction - or ref-counting
 - [ ] Rework debug logging to filter based on taglevels, rather than just one global level (to enable debugging particular parts more specifically)
-- [ ] Enable linking to variadic functions (like printf)
+- [ ] Ergo: Enable linking to variadic functions (like printf)
 - [ ] Fix linking issues (rt_float.o, etc...) when running zion from non-zion root dir)
 - [ ] Rename `typeid` function to `ctor_id` or something similar.
+- [ ] Perf: Explore using a conservative collector
+- [ ] Libs: Integrate JSON parsing and mess around with manipulating some existing JSON files
+- [ ] Expose reflection library for dynamic structure analysis
+- [ ] Func: Enable `let` vars at global scope
 - [ ] Automatically configure default POSIX/C/System "int" size on first boot of compiler
-- [ ] Explore using a conservative collector
-- [ ] Integrate JSON parsing and mess around with manipulating some existing JSON files
-- [ ] Expose reflection library for dynamic structure analysis
-- [ ] Pattern-matching
+- [x] Add safety checks on casting (as)
+- [x] Exercise: implement parser combinators in Zion
-  - [x] ctor matching
+- [x] Implement closures with capture by value
-  - [ ] int matching
-  - [x] coverage checking for ctors
-  - [ ] coverage checking for ints
 - [x] Implement backtracking in unification of product types
 - [x] Consider marking null-terminated strings differently for FFI purposes (ended up doing this as part of "safe-unboxing" for easier FFI.
 - [x] Implement slice array indexing rg[s:end], etc...